fukuoka-ex/phoenix-guide-ja/guides/1.5/testing/testing_contexts.md

     ...
 ```

 As the top of the file we import `Hello.DataCase`, which as we will see soon, it is similar to `HelloWeb.ConnCase`.
-While `HelloWeb.ConnCase` set up helpers for working with connections, which is useful when testing controllers and views, `Hello.DataCase` provides functionality for working with contexts and schemas.
+While `HelloWeb.ConnCase` sets up helpers for working with connections, which is useful when testing controllers and views, `Hello.DataCase` provides functionality for working with contexts and schemas.

 Next we define an alias, so we can refer to `Hello.Blog` simply as `Blog`.